meilisearch/integration-guides/guides/integration-release.md

 #### Writing the Release Description

-During these release steps, you might publish a release via the GitHub interface and so provide a description with the release changelogs.<br>
+During these release steps, depending on the integration, releasing is done via the GitHub interface.
+The release comes with a description containing the changelogs. <br>
 The [Release Drafter tool](./release-drafter.md), integrated into most repositories, provides a release description structure containing the changelogs.
 Please add additional content in the release description to ensure these changelogs are:
 - **accurate**: describe what changed, with links to the PRs, and the consequences of the changes if needed.
 Also, check all the breaking changes are in the `Breaking Changes` section.
 - **user-friendly**: add documentation links if necessary.